gushogg-blake/rradar-test/README.md

 For `articles`, each hash in the file contains:
 * id (a unique integer)
 * concepts (an array of short tag-like strings, which are the concepts that the article is about.
 The same concept can appear in many different articles.)
-* possibly other fields such as title, content, etc., which aren’t directly relevant to the test

 For `users`:
 * id (a unique integer)
 * read_article_ids (an array of the ids of articles that the user has read)
-* possibly other fields such as first_name, last_name, email, etc., which aren't directly relevant to the test

 Can you do the following?
 * write classes `Article` and `User`